 Earth Company identifies and supports changemakers across Asia-Pacific working on social and environmental issues.
 Every rupiah of profit from Mana goes to this programme.
 The hotel isn't a side project.
 It's the funding mechanism for a development NGO.
 Guests aren't just staying in an eco-hotel; they're directly financing social impact work.
 The B Corp certification audits this claim annually.

 The domes are built from rice bags, sand, recycled wood, bamboo, and natural stone.
 Solar panels cover 95% of energy needs.
 Rainwater is harvested and composted.
 No red meat on the menu.
 Mana Kitchen serves Japanese superfood meets Indonesian cuisine: organic, probiotic, vegetarian, vegan, halal, and gluten-free.
-Rates from approximately $167 per night.
 Ninety minutes from DPS airport.
 The B Corp certification isn't a marketing badge.
 It's the business model.

 Book April–June or September–October for the value sweet spot.
 Plan July–August four to six months out.
 Confirm Nyepi (March) before booking.